 If communication is one of your biggest motivations, you may want to consider if there are any different languages spoken in your local community.
 Being able to use a language in everyday situations such as in shops and casual conversation can strengthen your skills.
 Putting what you’re learning into practice can give you a great confidence boost.

 American Sign Language could be another option.
 It’s classed as a ‘natural language’, meaning it has evolved in the same way and follows the same linguistic rules as a spoken language.
 ASL is used natively across anglophone communities in North America, as well as pockets of West Africa, and parts of South East Asia.
 It’s often picked up as a second language and acts as a lingua franca across many communities by both deaf and hearing people.
 Like Spanish, there are plenty of ways to learn this from the comfort of your own home.
-You could start learning this language through some of the best ASL online courses, before practicing it with others.
+You could start learning this language through some of the best ASL online courses (opens in new tab), before practicing it with others.

 What are the best languages to benefit my career?

 Career progression can be a huge motivation to go bi-lingual.
-Studies suggest that using a foreign language can help you make wiser decisions, improve memory and even enhance creativity.
+Studies suggest that using a foreign language can help you make wiser decisions (opens in new tab), improve memory (opens in new tab) and even enhance creativity (opens in new tab).
 Combine that with being able to secure that new contract with overseas clients, and what employer isn’t going to want a bilingual boost to their team?

 In addition to showing off your determination and intelligence to an employer, a second language can also help fill a skills gap.
 But choosing a second language to learn for business reasons can still be tricky.